WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 What is the formula to give Python so Python can calculate how many degrees the minute hand moves in a second?

 Go here for a hint.

+The second step is to get the minute hand to point in the right direction.